JetRichardLee/JetRichardLee.github.io/_pages/about.md

 News
 ====
+**[2025.01.27]** I am joining Tiktok as a research scientist intern in this summer from May.
+Looking forward to the trip to San Jose!

 **[2025.10.17]** I am selected as one of "Top Reviewer" for NeurIPS 2025.
 Thanks for recognization!

 **[2025.07.16]** I receive USENIX Sec 25' Professional Grant for attending the conference.
 Thanks for the support!